manasiumn37/DeepOpt/README.md

 # DeepOpt:
 -A Tool for layer-specific and hardware-specific optimized scheduling of CNN Workload for ASIC-based systolic accelerator.

--A Tool to optimally allocate hardware resources under user-specified area budget and performance metric.
+-A Tool to optimally allocate hardware resources under user-specified area budget and performance metric (i.e., Energy, Delay, Energy×Delay, Energy^2×Delay, and Energy×Delay^2).

 If you use any part of this project please cite: